Is the AWS Data Analytics Worth It?

 How Much Does the AWS Data Analytics Exam Cost?

-The AWS Data Analytics exam costs $300.
+The AWS Data Analytics exam costs $300 USD to attempt.
 There are no prerequisites for it, so you can attempt the exam at any time and $300 should be all you'll end up paying.
 It's reportedly a highly challenging exam that covers a lot of material, so you may want to prepare with an online course or training.
 If you do, you should include that price with the overall cost of the exam.

 What Experience Do You Need for the AWS Data Analytics?